iGEM-Thessaloniki-2019/Genetic-Algorithm-System-Sequencing/README.md

 In order to use the software, the user has to put some input files and make some small changes to the code.

 ## Dependencies ##
-python 2.7 and python 3
-the python packages pandas, os, numpy, re, argparse, pkg_resources, statistics, sys, csv, shutil, math, random, datetime NUPACK 3.0.6 http://nupack.org/downloads piperine https://github.com/DNA-and-Natural-Algorithms-Group/piperine stickydesign https://github.com/DNA-and-Natural-Algorithms-Group/stickydesign
+python 2.7 and python 3 and the python packages pandas, os, numpy, re, argparse, pkg_resources, statistics, sys, csv, shutil, math, random, datetime

+NUPACK 3.0.6 http://nupack.org/downloads

+piperine https://github.com/DNA-and-Natural-Algorithms-Group/piperine

+stickydesign https://github.com/DNA-and-Natural-Algorithms-Group/stickydesign

 ## Creating the system files ##